Jewellery Care Advice

 Keep your Gemstones Glittering

 Sapphires, Rubies, Topaz, Citrine, Garnet, Rose Quartz and Amethyst will all clean well in warm soapy water, or as with Diamonds use a Diamond Dazzle Stick, which may be applied using a soft brush or cloth to remove all residues and leave the Gemstones sparkling and showing their true beauty once again.
 Emeralds are fragile, brittle stones and as such a gentle polish with a soft cloth is recommended to avoid damage.
 Ultrasonic machine use or jewellery dips are not recommended for Emerald jewellery.
 Tanzanite is a relatively soft stone, only as hard as Opal, and as such should be treated with great care.
 A soft cloth and very little cleaning should be carried out, as damage can occur if treated harshly and certainly never in an ultrasonic machine.
 To preserve the beauty of your rare Tanzanite jewellery I recommend it is used as dress jewellery as the facets will become worn and dull if worn whilst carrying out everyday tasks such as washing up or gardening.
 The same advice is given for Turquoise, Opal, Mother of Pearl, Malachite, Amber, Moonstone and Lapis Lazuli as all of these are relatively soft gemstones whose shine may be lost if dipped or polished harshly.
+Always remove your jewellery before exposing it to UV radiation such as the UV lamps which nail technicians use, as this can cause coloured stones to change colour - permanently.

 Give Gold and Silver a shine: